JadedSieger/EncryptRyS/README.md

 # EncryptRyS

-EncryptRyS was an idea I had while programming Lieserl Einstein and Beelzebul-AI.
+EncryptRyS was an idea I had while programming Lieserl Einstein and Karelia-AI.
 A bot with a large variety of tools mainly focusing on making encryption, decryption, and other forms of tools accessible to the common discord user.

 ### Requirements
 - latest version of node.js